Skip to main content

 Students and parents will only see the options they're eligible for, keeping the selection experience clean and straightforward.

-Tip: Link these Choir Options to update your existing Assigned Choir Teams, and add your rehearsal Sessions to the Schedule in advance.
+Tip: Link these Choir Options to update your Current Choir Teams, and add your rehearsal Sessions to the Schedule in advance.
 When students make a selection, they'll automatically be added to the Team, the Session Roll, and the rehearsal will appear in their Clipboard Calendar.

 Invite-only ensembles